 To visualise all icons of the current project, click the Project button in the main menu bar.
-On the left side you will see the list of icon titles, on the right side you will see the graphical representations of the icons arranged in some way (Figure 47).
-These graphical representations can be dragged around.
+On the left side you will see the list of icon titles, on the right side you will see the graphical representations of the icons arranged in some way on the project pane (Figure 47)11.
+The project pane can contain a large number of icons.

-&lt;sup>11 OKExamples\OKG\Basic\Trapezium2.pro
+11 OKExamples\OKG_Basic\Trapezium2.pro

-Each icon consists of :
+Each icon consists of:

 - The underlying construction.
 The underlying construction of the icon can be accessed from the context menu (right click on the icon and apply the command Edit dynamic construction).
 In this way it is possible to work simultaneously with several constructions. - The enumeration.
-If the icons are organised in a linear structure, they are numbered with the numbers 1,2,3,...
+If the icons are arranged in a linear structure, they are numbered 1,2,3,...
 In this case, all icons belong to level one.
+An asterisk after the icon number indicates that the configuration of the icon contains several scenes.
 Icons can be demoted to a lower level or promoted to a higher level.
 A demoted icon becomes a 'sub-icon' of the previous icon of the higher level.
 For example, icon no. 2 can have sub-icons 2.1, 2.2, 2.3.
-The Icon 2.1 can contain sub-icons 2.1.1, 2.1.2, etc. In this way the icons can be organised in a tree-like structure. - Other information.
+The Icon 2.1 can contain sub-icons 2.1.1, 2.1.2, etc. In this way the icons can be organised in a tree-like structure.
+Icons that contain sub-icons are displayed as a stack of icons. - Figure 48 shows a project with 3 icons, where the second icon consists of several scenes and the third icon contains sub-icons. - Other information.
 Each icon has a title and an optional textual comment.